solita/solita.github.com/_posts/2021-05-28-why-avoid-an-orm.md

 ```java
 Collection<Employee> emps = dao.getMany(query.related(department, Department_.employees));
 ```
 It makes performing queries just as easy, but explicit.
 And it completely avoids both n+1 and relationship problems.
+The amount of actual queries in more complex cases may be more than one, but it's still statically determined from the structure of the code and doesn't demend on the amount of data.
 This is even better typed since it returns a Collections instead of an (ordered) List since we didn't give an explicit ordering for the query.

 We can just as easily do projections instead of fetching the whole employees:
 ```java